Alex-osayi/finalCapstone/Semantic Similarity Movie Recommendation System README.md

-# Movie Recommendation System
+# 🌐Movie Recommendation System

 The Movie Recommendation System is a Python application designed to provide personalized movie recommendations based on user input.
 It utilizes natural language processing techniques to analyze the similarity between the user's description and descriptions of various movies.
 This system helps users discover new movies that match their interests and preferences.

-## Table of Contents
+## 📑Table of Contents

 - [Features](#features)
 - [Installation](#installation)